joramleonardo/cafe/README.md

 **************************

-One-page template for a coffee shop
+One-page template for a coffee shop using HTML and CSS.